tig/mcec/README.md

 * **SetForgroundWindow** - Causes the specified window to be brought to the foreground.
 * **Shutdown** - Allows the host computer to be shutdown, restarted, put in standby, or hibernate mode.
 * **SendMessage** - Enables the sending of window messages to windows.
 E.g. the 'mcemaximize' command causes the Media Center window to go full screen.
-* **SendInput** - Sends keyboard input to the forground window.
+* **SendInput** - Sends keyboard input as though it were typed on a keyboard.
 * **Mouse** - Sends mouse movement and button actions.
-* Built-In - Single characters, `chars:`, `shiftdown:`, and `shiftup:`.
+* **Built-In** - Single characters, `VK_` codes, `chars:`, `shiftdown:`, and `shiftup:`.

-The `MCEControl.commands` file included with MCE Controller includes a set of default commands for controlling Windows Media Center as well as standard keyboard input.
+The `MCEControl.commands` file included with MCE Controller includes a set of example commands for controlling Windows Media Center as well as standard keyboard input.
 See the section below for instructions on how to add, remove, or change these commands.
-Note that there are some other commands in `MCEControl.commands` such as "notepad" which starts `notepad.exe`; these are there just for illustrative purposes.
+Note that most commands in the provided `MCEControl.commands` such as "notepad" which starts `notepad.exe` are there just for illustrative purposes.

 The File menu includes a menu item that will open the folder containing the `MCEController.commands` file so you can use your favorite editor to change it as you see fit.

-Please view the contents of `MCEController.commands` for the definitive list of default commands.
+You will have to restart MCE Controller to get it to recognize changes.

+MCE Controller commands are _not_ case-sensitive.
+Thus `VK_UP` is equivalent to `vk_up` and `shutdown` is equivalent to `ShutDown`.

-The following describes the Built-In Type commands that are supported:
+The following describes the Built-In commands that are supported:

+### All Windows virtual key codes

+Any Windows virtual key code is supported by default.
+The form of the commands are `VK_<key name>`.
+For example you can send MCE Controller any of the following commands and the corresponding keypress will be simulated.

+    VK_ESCAPE
+    VK_LWIN
+    VK_VOLUME_MUTE
+    VK_VOLUME_UP
+    VK_MEDIA_PLAY_PAUSE
+    VK_F1

+If you want a keystroke that includes a shift modifier (e.g. `Win-D` or `Ctrl-G`) you should define a custom `SendInput` command as described below.

+You can find a list of all Window's virtual key codes on [this MSDN page](http://msdn.microsoft.com/en-us/library/dd375731.aspx)

 ### Any single character